Xylitol and Gastrointestinal Upset

 Xylitol's hygroscopic pull

-Because of xylitol's hygroscopic pull, it may allow body liquids to flow through the leaky gut lining and into the gut, which can cause loose stools as well as gas, bloating, or upset stomach.
+Because of xylitol's hygroscopic pull, it may allow body liquids to flow through a leaky gut lining and into the gut, which can cause loose stools as well as gas, bloating, or upset stomach.
 Adequate tolerance to xylitol’s special hygroscopic effects can take a few months, depending on a person's gastrointestinal health.

 Solutions